The Free Dropbox Forms Replacement

 Is Fomr a good alternative to Dropbox Forms?

 These are different products for different jobs.
 Dropbox Forms exists to collect files and signatures within the Dropbox ecosystem.
-It’s not really a form builder in the traditional sense.
-Fomr is built specifically for creating forms, surveys, and registrations with visual design control.
-If you need document signing or file collection into Dropbox storage, stick with Dropbox.
-If you need actual forms with custom layouts, multiple field types, and branding, Fomr is the right tool.
+It's not really a form builder in the traditional sense.
+Fomr is built for forms, surveys, and registrations with visual design control.
+File uploads, Dropbox integration, and signature fields are coming soon.
+If you need Dropbox file collection or Dropbox Sign today, stick with Dropbox for now.

 Does Fomr offer more customization than Dropbox Forms?